allydunham/sequence_unet/README.md

 In most cases pip should be able to handle all the dependancies, meaning installation is simple:

+`pip install sequence_unet`

+Or the latest development version from GitHub:

 `pip install git+https://github.com/allydunham/sequence_unet`

 ### Manual installation